acend/kubernetes-basics-training/content/en/docs/10.0/quotas.md

 ## Resource quotas

-Resource quotas among other things limit the amount of resources pods can use in a namespace.
+Resource quotas among other things limit the amount of resources Pods can use in a namespace.
 They can also be used to limit the total number of a certain resource type in a namespace.
 In more detail, there are these kinds of quotas:

 * _Compute resource quotas_ can be used to limit the amount of memory and CPU
 * _Storage resource quotas_ can be used to limit the total amount of storage and the number of PersistentVolumeClaims, generally or specific to a StorageClass